-Dr. James Brasic is an Assistant Professor in the Johns Hopkins Medicine Department of Radiology and Radiological Science.
+Dr. James Brasic is an Assistant Professor in the Division of Nuclear Medicine and Molecular Imaging of the Johns Hopkins Medicine Russell H. Morgan Department of Radiology and Radiological Science.
 His areas of clinical expertise include neurology, psychiatry, and child and adolescent psychiatry.
-He conducts nuclear neuroimaging, including positron emission tomography and single-photon emission computed tomography, to investigate nervous and mental disorders.
+He conducts nuclear neuroimaging, including positron emission tomography (PET) and single-photon emission computed tomography (SPECT), to investigate nervous and mental disorders.

 Dr. Brasic earned his M.D. from Boston University School of Medicine.
+He participated in the Honor/Accelerated Six-Year Program in Liberal Arts and Medical Education at Boston University.
 He also has degrees from the Graduate School of Arts and Sciences of Washington University in St. Louis, as well as the Mailman School of Public Health and the Graduate School of Arts and Sciences of Columbia University.
-He completed residencies at New York State Psychiatric Institute in child psychiatry, Washington University School of Medicine in psychiatry and Los Angeles County - USC Medical Center in neurology.
+He completed residencies at the New York State Psychiatric Institute and New York-Presbyterian/Columbia University Medical Center in child psychiatry, Barnes-Jewish Hospital/Washington University, St. Louis, in psychiatry and Los Angeles County - USC Medical Center in neurology.
 He performed a fellowship in radiology - nuclear medicine at The Johns Hopkins Hospital.

 Dr. Brasic has been selected for the 2018 Albert Nelson Marquis Lifetime Achievement Award of Marquis Who's Who.
-He is a fellow of the American Academy of Child and Adolescent Psychiatry.
+He was awarded the status of Distinguished Toastmaster from Toastmasters International.
+He is a Distinguished Fellow of the American Academy of Child and Adolescent Psychiatry.